RamBelitkar/Uber-Clone/Readme.md

-Here’s the updated `README.md` with the added login route:

----

 # Uber Project Backend

 This repository contains the backend implementation for the Uber Project.
-The project is designed to handle various functionalities such as user registration, authentication, and more.
+The project is designed to handle various functionalities such as user and captain registration, authentication, and more.

 ## Installation